Sandpaper: Backing

 In addition to paper, backing for sandpaper includes cloth (cotton, polyester, rayon), PET film, "fibre", and rubber.
-Cloth backing is used for sandpaper discs and belts, while mylar is used as backing for extremely fine grits.
+Cloth backing is used for sandpaper discs and belts, while PET film is used as backing for extremely fine grits.
 Fibre or vulcanized fibre is a strong backing material consisting of many layers of polymer impregnated paper.
 The weight of the backing is usually designated by a letter.
 For paper backings, the weight ratings range from "A" to "F", with A designating the lightest and F the heaviest.
 Letter nomenclature follows a different system for cloth backings, with the weight of the backing rated J, X, Y, T, and M, from lightest to heaviest.
 A flexible backing allows sandpaper to follow irregular contours of a workpiece; relatively inflexible backing is optimal for regular rounded or flat surfaces.
 Sandpaper backings may be glued to the paper or form a separate support structure for moving sandpaper, such as used in sanding belts and discs.
 Stronger paper or backing increases the ease of sanding wood.
 The harder the backing material, the faster the sanding, the faster the wear of the paper and the rougher the sanded surface.

+Fitting

+A quick-change system is commonly used with disc-type coated abrasives.
+A plastic or metal hub is bonded to one of the faces, which is threaded.
+This then mates directly to the sander or angle grinder or to a mandrel that can be mounted in a sander, grinder, or drill.
+The advantage is that the disc can be quickly replaced when needed.
+Quick-change discs are available in sizes of about 50 mm and larger.